photobooth-app/photobooth-docs/docs/setup/installation.md

 !!! info
     Have issues accessing the website or see error messages during installation and app startup?
 Check the [troubleshooting guide](../support/troubleshooting.md).

-## Setup system service
+## Setup the Raspberry Pi in Kiosk Mode

-To automatically start the photobooth-app it shall be installed as a service.
+To setup the kiosk mode, the photobooth-app needs to be installed as a service and the browser setup to autostart after boot.
+Following advice is considered as general guidance but since the OS changes from time to time the guide might be outdated.

+### Service Setup

-### Automatic service setup
+#### Automatic service setup

 Once the photobooth-app was started the service can be installed automatically on Linux systems.
 Choose in the Admin Center -> Dashboard -> Server Control -> Install Service.
 After confirmation the service is installed as described below for manual setup.
 If the setup fails, please install manually.

-### Manual service setup
+#### Manual service setup

 Now that you ensured, the photobooth app is working properly, it's time to setup the app as a service.
 If you installed the app according to above instructions, the template .service file works for you.